Human Services/Eligibility Worker

 This program is designed to be flexible to meet current and future market demands so that the students may choose courses most appropriate to their interests and career goals.
 Content emphasizes human service theory and professional skills, as well as prescribed courses in social welfare.
 Practical experience is gained during the internship with a human services provider.
 At graduation students are job ready.

 BSC also offers a two-semester Program Certificate in Eligibility Worker.

 People seeking a career in human services should recognize that to be successful they must be emotionally stable, creative and flexible.
 Human service workers will work with diverse groups of people and individuals with a wide variety of ages, social and cultural backgrounds, and life situations.

 Students who complete the curriculum requirements earn an Associate in Applied Science degree (60 credits).

-This program prepares students for employment in agencies, schools, businesses and centers that value paraprofessionals who bring to the job a combination of college coursework and human services field experience.
+The encompassing nature of this program prepares students for employment in agencies, schools, businesses, and centers that value paraprofessionals who bring to the job a combination of college coursework and human services field experience.
 The human service worker may provide case management, needs assessment, advocacy, service delivery, crisis intervention, as well as program planning and continuation.